 Definition of Anaphylaxis:

-Anaphylaxis is a serious allergic reaction that must be treated immediately, as it manifests progressively and can quickly become lethal, as it blocks the airways and closes the glottis.
+Anaphylaxis is a severe allergic reaction that must be treated immediately, as it manifests progressively and can quickly become lethal as it blocks the airways and closes the glottis.

-If you have an anaphylactic reaction, you will need an injection of epinephrine (adrenaline) as soon as possible.
+If you have an anaphylactic reaction, you will need an epinephrine (adrenaline) injection as soon as possible.
 At the same time, someone must call 911 so that you can receive emergency medical help.
 If left untreated, it can be deadly.

 Epinephrine can reverse symptoms in a matter of minutes.
 If this does not happen, you may need a second injection within half an hour.
-You should not take antihistamines for an anaphylactic reaction.
-It is also a good idea to wear a medical alert bracelet or a pendant or carry a card with information about your allergy.
+It would help if you did not take antihistamines for an anaphylactic reaction.
+It is also good to wear a medical alert bracelet or a pendant or carry a card with information about your allergy.